 - 1. Use your browser to access the Flexera Customer Community. - a.
-On https://flexeracommunity.force.com/customer/CCLanding, use the account details emailed to you with your order confirmation from Flexera to log in (using the Login link in the top right).
+On https://community.flexera.com/, use the account details emailed to you with your order confirmation from Flexera to log in (using the Login link in the top right).

 Tip: Access requires your Customer Community user name and password.
-If you do not have one, use the Request Community Access link on the login page to request one.
+If you do not have one, click the Let's go! button on the login page to request one.
 Your credentials are configured for access to content you have licensed.